BrewShop/BrewShop/README.md

 </h1>

 <p align="center">
-Made with :heart: and :coffee: by Multimegamander & kerrande
+Made with :heart: and :coffee: by Multimegamander
 </p>

 ## Table of Contents